radiodee1/dotfiles/README.md

 ```

+The custom Markdown and MarkdownInPlace commands use pandoc.
 To use pandoc you must install it.

 ```
 $ sudo apt install pandoc